RandyHucker/thangs-blender-addon/README.md

-# Thangs-Breeze
+# Thangs-Blender-Addon

 ## Thangs' Add-on for Blender

-Thangs-Breeze is a [Blender](http://www.blender.org) Add-on to search and preview [Thangs](https://thangs.com/) wide variety and quanity of models.
+Thangs-Blender-Addon is a [Blender](http://www.blender.org) Add-on to search and preview [Thangs](https://thangs.com/) wide variety and quanity of models.

-Thangs-Breeze is an open source community developed project using the Thangs.com API.
+Thangs-Blender-Addon is an open source community developed project using the Thangs.com API.

 ## Features

-Thangs-Breeze provides an integrated search function into blender that allows you to then navigate to Thangs.com and import the desired model.
+Thangs-Blender-Addon provides an integrated search function into blender that allows you to then navigate to Thangs.com and import the desired model.
 The viewport can display previews of all the models found on Thangs in the add-on.

 ![Thangs](https://user-images.githubusercontent.com/105221281/183229686-0c23f295-02a0-422d-8e5a-0f75dccf313d.gif)